 Associate Membership is open to those companies that do not meet the standard requirements described above, and are unlikely to do so in the shorter term.
-For example, fork lift truck dealers and maintenance providers with only one or two engineers should consider Associate Membership.
+For example, fork lift truck dealers and maintenance providers with only one engineer should consider Associate Membership.

 There are two types of Associate Member: